TriffnixXIV/Ravens-Brew/New Stuff/Surgery.md

 After three Surgery checks succeeded, the treated body part is no longer disabled.
 Instead, it is wounded until the target takes a long rest.
 Afterwards, the body part is healthy again.

+***Rolling a 20 on the Surgery check***: A natural 20 on the Surgery check makes the surgery succeed without the need for further Surgery checks.

 ***Failing a Surgery check***: A failed Surgery check does not make the Surgery fail.
 Instead, when a Surgery check fails, the target needs to succeed on a DC 15 Constitution saving throw to not take 1d4+1 piercing damage that can not be mitigated.

-***Rolling a 20 on the Surgery check***: A natural 20 on the Surgery check makes the surgery succeed without the need for further Surgery checks.

-***Rolling a 1 on the Surgery check***: On a natural 1, the target must roll a DC 20 Constitution saving throw, taking 4d4+4 piercing damage on a failed save, half as much on a successful one.
+*Rolling a 1 on the Surgery check*: On a natural 1, the target must instead roll a DC 20 Constitution saving throw, taking 4d4+4 piercing damage on a failed save, half as much on a successful one.
 The damage can not be mitigated.

 ***Anaesthesia***: The Surgery Tools include anaesthetics that can make the target creature unresponsive, giving them the Unconscious condition.
 The following effects also apply:
 - The surgeon rolls an additional 1d4 on each Surgery check and adds the number rolled to the result.